cmc-discord/bot-general/README.md

 - `DB_PASSWORD`: Password for the root account.
 - `TOKEN`: Your Discord bot token.

+You may wish to update the `volumes` section for the database container.

 You can use something like [Watchtower](https://containrrr.dev/watchtower/) to keep the bot up to date.